TrueConf Group Capabilities

 Atmospheric pressure: 84.0 - 106.7 kPa (630 - 800 mmHg).

-The ambient temperature should not exceed 40 °C. In cases of higher room temperatures, it may be necessary to arrange for forced air circulation, such as installing a ceiling fan.
+The ambient temperature should not exceed 40°C. In a high-temperature environment, forced air circulation might be necessary, such as installing a ceiling fan.

-The operating temperature for the TrueConf Group Silent version can reach up to 60°C on the surface in the area of the radiator fins, which is normal.
-Operating conditions (see section 2) should ensure that the casing temperature does not exceed 60°C.
+The operating temperature for version TrueConf Group Silent can reach up to 60°C on the surface of the housing around the heatsink fins, which is normal.
+Operating conditions (see section 2) should ensure that the housing temperature does not exceed 60°C.

 Packaged endpoints can be transported by all transport modes according to the category 5 conditions of GOST 15150-69, except for unpressurized aircraft compartments and open decks of ships and vessels.

-When transported in sub-zero temperatures, terminals must be kept in normal climatic conditions for at least 24 hours before unpacking.
+When transported at sub-zero temperatures, terminals must be kept in normal climatic conditions for at least 24 hours before unpacking.

 At supplier and consumer’s warehouses, video conferencing endpoints must be kept under storage conditions 1 according to GOST 15150-69 with no acidic, alkaline and other aggressive impurities in the air.